2020 FLORICULTURE DEPARTMENT

-Appearance and artistic display is crucial when entering in a competition.
-By following the simple procedures listed below, you may have a prize winning entry!
+Appearance and artistic design is crucial when entering in a competition.
+By following the simple procedure listed below, you may have a prize winning entry!

-2. Cut with long stems, generally just before they come into full bloom.
-Some flowers such as the following are exceptions: Gladiolus, when its first bud opens; roses, when buds are soft; dahlias, when blooms are fully open; poppies, the night before opening.
+- Cut with long stems, generally just before they come into full bloom.
+Some flowers such as the following are exceptions: Gladiolus, when its first bud opens; Roses, when buds are soft; Dahlias, when blooms are fully open; Poppies, the night before opening.

-3. For best results, flowers should be placed in warm water up to the flowers' heads immediately after cutting, then stored for several hours in a draftless, cool place.
+- For best results, flowers should be placed in warm water up to the flowers' heads immediately after cutting, then stored for several hours in a draft less, cool place.

 |Color, Substance, Abundance of Bloom||25%|